Badisse/Developpeur-Ethereum-Template/6. Dapp/Projet/hardhat/docs/Voting.md

 function setVote(uint256 _id) external nonpayable
 ```

-Vote for a proposalMust be called by a voter
+Vote for a proposal

-*Emit a Voted event*
+*Must be called by a voter.
+Emit a Voted event*

 #### Parameters